 4. Inspiration in Photography: Training Your Mind to Make Great Art a Habit by Brooke Shaden

-I recently had an opportunity to check this book out at my local library, and let me tell you, it’s definitely on my list of books I want this Christmas!
+I recently had an opportunity to check this book out at my local library, and let me tell you, it’s definitely on my list of books I need to purchase!
 This book will show you how to teach or “train” your brain to see inspiration in any situation!
 For many photographers this may come natural, but some of us need a little help once in a while and this book can be a handy tool for that.
 Brooke Shaden reveals different techniques and exercises you can conduct to be more aware of and inspired by your environment and all the beautiful things around you every day.
 Not only that, but you will learn to plan, compose, and shoot beautiful atmospheric photography; applying her techniques to your own photography style.
 To me, this book is the perfect balance between instruction and insight, and it’s a marvelous source of inspiration!

 What are your favorite books to read on a cozy day?